Anamitr/ericsson-interview-task/Readme.md

 #### Generating emails

-Based on next week's calendar and engineer list, proper email is generated.
+Based on next week's calendar and engineer list, proper emails are generated.
-EmailModel class was created to contain needed information like email target (recipient), title and content.
-As requested it contains list of weekdays with assigned service and their total number.
+EmailModel class was created to contain required information like email target (recipient), title and content.
+As requested, it contains list of weekdays with assigned service and their total number.

 ### Example output

-Example output is quite long, so refer to out/example_out.txt
+Example output is quite long, so refer to out/example_out.txt.
+Also output for 2021-02-08 was included.